 I take no joy or pride in admitting that alcoholism runs on both sides of my family.
 So, trust me, I could write an encyclopedia on the subject.
 Isn’t it amazing how easily one glass of wine or one can of beer can turn into decades of hard drinking?
 The old saying is so true: “First the man takes a drink.
 Then the drink takes a drink.
 Then the drink takes the man.”

-I think this explains why I haven’t been getting much feedback on these posts.
-The viewing numbers are down, and no one is hitting the “like” button.
-Why?
-It’s because many of us know all too well the incredible damage that alcohol can do to a life.
+Many of us know all too well the incredible damage that alcohol can do to a life.
 That’s why we shy away from the subject.
-We fear that if we give ground on having even one glass of wine with a plate of lasagna at Olive Garden, one bottle of beer at a July picnic, or one shot of liquor on a cold night, that we will fan the flames of the already raging bonfire of alcohol addiction in this country.
+We fear that if we give ground on having even one glass of wine with a plate of lasagna at an Italian restaurant, one bottle of beer at a July picnic, or one shot of liquor on a cold night, that we will fan the flames of the already raging bonfire of alcohol addiction in this country.
 That’s why so many of us want to either ignore the subject altogether or try to cling to our fortress retreat in the high, unsoiled mountains of total abstinence.
 Our problem, however, is that neither approach lines up with the totality of what the Bible teaches.

 And so how should we deal with addiction to alcohol, or any addiction for that matter (food, drugs, pornography, sex, etc.)?
 Well, it sounds like a cliche but the cure for every addiction is Jesus.
 I can think of two passages that say it all.
 First, there is John 8:34,36: